richcooper95/richcooper95.github.io/blog/posts/polysemanticity.md

 _You may complain this undermines my interpretability,_

-_But clearly it’s responsible for increased capability,_
+_But clearly it's responsible for increased capability,_

 _And even though I may be keeping quiet my toxicity,_

-_I’m just a neural model using polysemanticity._
+_I'm just a neural model using polysemanticity._

 <br>